 Hotels are one of the most essential, and most expensive parts of traveling.
-There’s plenty to be said about choosing the right hotel; location, quality, and reputation.
+There’s plenty to be said about choosing the right hotel; location, quality, and reputation so find more at this website.
 However, aside from all of that-the strategizing isn’t over when you’ve decided which hotel to stay in.
 There’s still quite a bit that can be done to make sure you save money on the rates of your chosen establishment between when you choose, and when you book.
 Take a look, and check out just a few of the most basic things you can do to ensure you get the lowest rate.

 Booking online not only gives you an instant price comparison between all the different travel sites, but it also puts the power in your hands.
 When you’re searching hotels on the internet, the hotels know that they’re sitting there competing against each other for rates and reviews.
 This drives prices down, and puts the power in your hands.
 The opposite situation to this, or the worst thing you can do-for example is drive across country on a road trip; when you get halfway to your destination at 11:30 pm you pull into your desired hotel, walk up to the desk attendant and ask “so, how much to stay here tonight?”
 In this situation, the hotel managers have all the power.
 They know you don’t want to drive somewhere else, so they’ll quote you what they feel is a price you’ll pay.
 The fact is, it’s almost always higher than you can get online.